 \subsection{Measurements as diffeomorphisms}

-Manifolds of interest in quantum tomography often arise from unitary orbits, so that they have a differentiable structure -- they are \emph{smooth manifolds}.
-In such a case we may resort to differential topology which imposes more restrictive conditions on the existence of \emph{smooth embeddings}.
-Before we apply these to the concrete cases of pure states and states with general rank constraints we provide some general background.
+Manifolds of interest in quantum tomography often have a differentiable structure -- they are \emph{smooth manifolds}.
+In such a case we may resort to differential topology, which imposes more restrictive conditions on the existence of \emph{smooth embeddings}.
+Before we apply these conditions to the concrete cases of pure states and states with general rank constraints we provide some general background.

 Suppose that $\prem$ is a smooth manifold.
 A smooth embedding $f$ of $\prem$ into $\R^m$ is a smooth map which is a topological embedding (i.e. homeomorphism onto its image) and has the property that the derivative of $f$ is everywhere injective.
 Although for most smooth manifolds the minimal embedding dimension $m$ is not known exactly, quite narrow intervals have been determined for many cases of interest (see \cite{James71,Adachi93} for an overview).
-One tool to derive lower bounds on the minimal embedding dimension $m$ is Chern's result \cite{Chern48} that a smooth embedding into $\R^m$ requires that the dual Stiefel-Whitney classes vanish $\bar{W}(\prem)_i=0$ for all $i\geq m-D(\prem)$.
+One tool to derive lower bounds on the minimal embedding dimension $m$ is Chern's result \cite{Chern48} that a smooth embedding into $\R^m$ requires that the dual Stiefel-Whitney classes vanish, i.e., $\bar{W}(\prem)_i=0$ for all $i\geq m-D(\prem)$.
 Other bounds can be obtained from an index theorem due to Atiyah and Hirzebruch \cite{AtHi59} and similar ideas \cite{Mayer65,Sugawara79}.
 On the positive side a general upper bound is due to Whitney \cite{Whitney44} who showed that a smooth embedding $\prem\ra\R^m$ always exists if $m\geq 2 D(\prem)$ (actually $m\geq 2 D(\prem)-1$ unless $m$ is a power of 2).
 Whitney's bound is known to be optimal, i.e., in the worst case the dimension of the Euclidean space has to be twice the dimension of the manifold.

 Again, for a POVM $\Ao$ with $m+1$ outcomes, we denote by $h_\Ao:\sh\to\R^{m}$ the induced mapping defined in Eq.(\ref{eq:h}).
 In order to apply the known results on the lower bounds on dimensions for smooth embeddings, we have to show that for a $\prem$-informationally complete POVM $\Ao$, the related map $h_\Ao:\prem\rightarrow h_\Ao(\prem)$ is a diffeomorphism.
 In Subsection \ref{sec:topology} we saw already that it is a homeomorphism.